grafana/alloy/docs/sources/collect/logs-in-kubernetes.md

 ## Before you begin

 * Ensure that you are familiar with logs labelling when working with Loki.
-* Identify where you will write collected logs.
+* Identify where to write collected logs.
   You can write logs to Loki endpoints such as Grafana Loki, Grafana Cloud, or Grafana Enterprise Logs.
 * Be familiar with the concept of [Components][] in {{< param "PRODUCT_NAME" >}}.